AJ Park Law Limited, Wellington

 'It’s important to build a great working relationship with a client based on mutual understanding and trust.
 This often leads to clients seeking our advice in the early stages of new developments, thereby avoiding issues further down the track.'

-Before joining AJ Park, Zoe worked for the Intellectual Property Office of New Zealand as a trade mark examiner.
+Before joining AJ Park, Zoe worked for the Intellectual Property Office of New Zealand (IPONZ) as a trade mark examiner.
 She subsequently moved to London for four years and worked at Reddie & Grose LLP as a trade mark paralegal.
 During this time, she advised on aspects of trade mark law across the UK and European Union including strategy advice, clearance searching, trade mark filings and enforcement proceedings.